-Electronic Instruments has played a part in helping to innovate and shape music over many decades.
-As different music eras came and went, the Synthesizer continued to evolve with more features, including the advent of Virtual Studio Technology.
-Today it’s so many options in how we can create, but having an actual vintage instrument is like owning a piece of music history.
-In this interview Vincent Borcard from The Swiss Museum & Center for Electronic Music Instruments, elaborates on the historic and cultural values of synthesizers.
+Electronic instruments have played a part in helping to innovate and shape music over many decades.
+Musical eras came and went, but the synthesizer continued to evolve with more features, including the advent of Virtual Studio Technology.
+Today, there are many options in how we can create, but having an actual vintage instrument is like owning a piece of music history.
+In this interview, Vincent Borcard from the Swiss Museum & Center for Electronic Music Instruments elaborates on the historic and cultural value of synthesizers.

 (Pictures Courtesy of SMEM)

-How did the SMEM Schweizer Museum begin? and what inspired the vision to create it?
+How did the smem begin? and what inspired the vision to create it?

 How long has the Museum been open?

-I must first clarify something.
+I have to first clarify something.
 We’re not a traditional museum at all.
 The official name of the smem is “smem – Swiss Museum & Center for electronic music instruments.”
-Currently, the museum if just a long-term vision.
+Currently, the museum part is mostly a long-term vision.
 We’re working first to develop activities with the idea that the instruments must be played.
 We are working on a big database of all our archive too.
-In a near future, the deposit will become visitable by small groups (a Schaulager in german).
+In a near future, the storage room will become visitable by small groups

 What role does the Curator play to help the staff oversee the operations of the museum?

-We have currently no curator.
-We’re a non-profit organization in a growing stage.
-We’re working on the funding on the smem too.
-Some people give us new instruments and we take them if they have an added value for the collection.
+We currently have no curator.
+We’re a non-profit organization in its growing stages.
+We’re working on the funding of the smem too.
+Some people give us new instruments and we take them if they bring value to the collection.

 We noticed that you have a variety of electronic instruments from the past 40 years.
 What is the process of attaining them for collections? and how do you find the history of each one?